03 — Circuit Breaker

 KeyTypeDefaultDescription

-providers.<name>.modestringSet to group for provider groups
+mcp_servers.<name>.modestringSet to group for MCP server groups

-providers.<name>.strategystringround_robinLoad balancing strategy
+mcp_servers.<name>.strategystringround_robinLoad balancing strategy

-providers.<name>.min_healthyint1Minimum healthy members required
+mcp_servers.<name>.min_healthyint1Minimum healthy members required

-providers.<name>.circuit_breaker.failure_thresholdint10Consecutive failures before circuit opens
+mcp_servers.<name>.circuit_breaker.failure_thresholdint10Consecutive failures before circuit opens

-providers.<name>.circuit_breaker.reset_timeout_sfloat60.0Seconds before circuit auto-closes
+mcp_servers.<name>.circuit_breaker.reset_timeout_sfloat60.0Seconds before circuit auto-closes

-providers.<name>.memberslistList of provider IDs or inline definitions
+mcp_servers.<name>.memberslistList of MCP server IDs or inline definitions

 What's Next